corda/corda-docs-portal/content/en/platform/corda/1.6/cenm/signing-service.md

 Both `azure-keyvault` and `adal4j` have transitive dependencies that need to be included.
 That is, either all JARs need to be provided separately (via a comma-separated list) or an uber JAR needs to be provided.

-The gradle script below will build an uber JAR.
+The Gradle script below will build an uber JAR.
 First copy the following text in to a new file called `build.gradle` anywhere on your file system.
 Do not change any of your existing `build.gradle` files.

 ```docker